Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Discussion

 \subsection{Limitations}

 Several important limitations of our approach warrant discussion.
-First, we deliberately simplified the problem by focusing solely on forest structure and vegetation while excluding fauna.
-While this simplification was necessary for initial development, a complete biodiversity assessment would need to account for animal populations and their habitats.

-The use of the HNV forest map as ground truth presents both strengths and limitations.
-While the map relies on proxy features rather than direct biodiversity measurements, it has undergone rigorous expert validation and systematic testing that supports its utility for identifying high-value forest areas.
-The temporal gap between the 2015 HNV map and more recent ALS and orthophoto data (2019-2023) initially raised concerns.
-We mitigated the risk of mis-classification due to the potential changes in biodiversity by excluding forests with HNV-indices between 4 and 7.
-Our analysis seen in Figure~\ref{fig:barplot-high-and-low-correct-and-incorrect} showed consistent model performance across years, suggesting temporal robustness.
+Firstly, the use of the HNV forest map as ground truth presents both strengths and limitations.
+While the map relies on proxy features rather than direct biodiversity measurements, it has undergone rigorous expert validation and systematic testing that supports its utility for identifying forest with high biodiversity potential.

-We observed interesting patterns in regional performance variations, particularly for low biodiversity potential forests.
-This variance likely stems from the heterogeneous nature of low biodiversity areas -- these forests can exhibit various combinations of proxy features, while high biodiversity forests tend to share presence of the same proxy features.
+Another limitation pertains to the seasonality of the orthophoto and ALS point cloud data.
+As noted in Section~\ref{subsec:2d-orthophotos}, the images were acquired between March 1st and May 1st, corresponding to the leaf-off period for many deciduous species in Danish temperate forests.
+We acknowledge that forest canopy structure and spectral responses vary significantly across seasons.
+Utilizing orthophotos and ALS point clouds captured during the summer or autumn would provide different spectral information related to chlorophyll content, vegetation health, and potentially allow for better or worse differentiation based on leaf characteristics.
+This seasonal variation represents a form of temporal or concept drift, which is a known challenge for machine learning models operating on environmental data over time~\citep{nikolov-2021-seasons}.